alexbfree/thesis/src/chapter-1.md

   - data ecosystem awareness and understanding
   - data ecosystem negotiability

-**C4: A clear delineation of two primary motivators for individuals seeking better HDR**
+**<a name="c4">C4</a>: A clear delineation of two primary motivators for individuals seeking better HDR**

 [7.2.3](#7.2.3), informed by both the Case Studies and the peripheral activities [[7.1.2](#7.1.2)], clarifies the two driving motivations for pursuing better HDR:

   - Life Information Utilisation, and
   - Personal Data Ecosystem Control.

-**C5: A map of the HDR landscape, identifying obstacles and insights**
+**<a name="c5">C5</a>: A map of the HDR landscape, identifying obstacles and insights**

 The goal of this thesis is to set the stage for future research and innovation in the newly-defined space of Human Data Relations.
-Across sections [7.3](#7.3) and [7.4](#7.4), the landscape of HDR is mapped out from multiple perspectives.
+Across sections [8](#8) and [9](#9), the landscape of HDR is mapped out from multiple perspectives.

-[7.3](#7.3) maps out eight obstacles to the pursuit of the HDR objectives, as well as four obstacles that exist in the solution space across all four, including:
+[8](#8) maps out eight obstacles to the pursuit of the HDR objectives, as well as four obstacles that exist in the solution space across all four, including:

   - the personal data diaspora,
   - the intractable data self,